Esanka96/Film-and-TV-Series-Streaming-Website/README.md

 # Film-and-TV-Series-Streaming-Website

 This project is a curated collection of films and TV series, bringing entertainment enthusiasts a one-stop platform for discovering and exploring their favorite shows.
+This is a full stack project.
+Django and react were used apart from that web scraping was used to get data.
+Several cinema sites were scraped and these data were sent to database directly.

 ## Key Features: